BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 ---

-### Test environment (No connection to the physiscal components of the model factory needed!)
+### Test environment (No connection to the physical components of the model factory needed!)

 3. Go into the **.env** file of the project an set the environment variables IS_PROD and FACTORY_PROD to 'false'